Special Educational Needs & Disabilities

 • Sensory and/or physical needs; this includes children who have visual or hearing needs, a physical disability that affects their learning, or a difficulty with processing one or more types of sensory information.

-Special Educational Needs and Disabilities Coordinator (SENCo) is: Lynn Jenkins.
-Our Headteacher is Lynn Jenkins.
-Click to send the headteacher an email.
-The school governor who links with the SENCo is: Mike Cahill.
-He can be contacted via the Clerk to the Governors on our office email.
+Our Special Educational Needs and Disabilities Coordinator (SENCo) is Zoe Wakefield, click to send the SENCo an email.
+The school governor who links with the SENCo is: Catherine Hayward.
+She can be contacted via the Clerk to the Governors on our office email.

 The Headteacher and Governors have a legal responsibility for overseeing all aspects of the SENCo’s work.